What is End of Life Care: All you need to know

 • Delirium (sudden confusion)

-Most of these signs of end of life are caused by the body slowing down and can be easily managed with compassionate and professional End of Life Care
+Most of these signs and symptoms are caused by the body slowing down, and can be easily managed with compassionate and specialist care services.

 There is not a significant difference between End of Life Care and Palliative Care in terms of the type of care given; both types of care are carried out by professional district nurses or qualified carers, and both types of care revolve around keeping the person comfortable, pain free and feeling safe.